postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 Transitive project fabrics are executed after any _project fabric_ in the current project.

-If several transitive project fabrics are active, they are executed in the following order:
+If multiple transitive project fabrics are active, they are executed in the following order:

-1. Depth in the dependency graph: dependencies with lower depth (i.e., "nearer" to the main project) are processed first.
+1. Depth in the dependency graph: dependencies with lower depth (i.e., "closer" to the main project) are processed first.

-2. Assembly name (alphabetical order).
+2. Assembly name (in alphabetical order).

-Transitive dependencies are intentionally executed after compilation dependencies, so compilation dependencies have a chance to configure transitive dependencies before they run.
+Transitive dependencies are intentionally executed after compilation dependencies, allowing the latter to configure transitive dependencies before they run.

 ### Example

-So consider the following dependency graph:
+Consider the following dependency graph:

 ```mermaid
 flowchart BT